6. What is a Personal Mission Statement and What Should it Contain?

 - People You Love: List your family and friends by name and describe what you love about them.

 - Life Philosophies: Are there particular rules you try to live by?
 Do you follow the teachings of a particular faith?
 Are there things you have learned that guide your steps?

 At WPD, we believe in personalized services that meet the needs of the individual.
-Initial estate planning meetings are offered without charge to allow the client to determine the services right for their needs.
+We offer and initial estate planning meeting without charge to allow you to determine the services that are right for your needs.
 We believe that the role of the attorney in estate planning is as a counselor to help the client determine their needs based on their family structure and goals for the future.
 We believe in personal service for personal needs.

 Other estate planning topics include:

 - Estate Planning FAQ – What to bring?

 - Estate Planning FAQ – Gifting

 - Estate Planning FAQ – Protect minor children